Tyrone Sconce by Robert Abbey

 In many bathrooms, mirrors are lit from above, by a single light or a multi-light bath bar.
 Those lights are great for general ambient light, which is important in a bathroom.
 However, they are not at all good at lighting your face, adding shadows, splotches and lines where there actually are none.
 The solution?
-Multi-light bath bars or wall sconces placed on each side of the mirror provide the best lighting for detailed beauty enhancement activities like shaving, putting on makeup, even flossing those (way) back teeth.
+Multi-light bath bars, like the Tyrone Sconce by Robert Abbey (pictured above), or wall sconces placed on each side of the mirror provide the best lighting for detailed beauty enhancement activities like shaving, putting on makeup, even flossing those (way) back teeth.

 Placement Tip: The optimal placement for these side vanity lights is around 60 inches from the floor, ensuring that the brightest parts of the lights are in line with your face.

 It's true: the right lights can make you more beautiful.